 All students have the capacity to learn and grow.
 Learning will occur because assessment activities and educational experiences are purposefully designed to foster curiosity, creative and critical thinking, resiliency, self-regulation, and academic integrity.
-Methods combine both formative and summative assessment.
+Assessment methods are a combination of both formative and summative.
 Moreover, assessment tasks have clear expectations and transparent design, and demonstrate alignment between assessment criteria and course learning outcomes.
 In addition, students engage in structured opportunities to reflect on their learning and integrate new understanding into their personal and professional growth.

 Are assessment tasks designed to foster student confidence in their ability to learn or to cause unnecessary anxiety?
-What have students learned as a result of experiences in your class/program?
+What have students learned as a result of experiences in your classroom/program?